Please correct the errors below.

 As with five-line percussion tracks, Soundslice has a concept of “percussion mappings.”
 This tells our synthetic playback which sound to use for each staff line.

-At the moment, there’s only one available mapping for single-line percussion instruments.
-It’s called “Soundslice single-line percussion” and the sounds are:
+The first is called “Soundslice single-line percussion” and the sounds are:

 Staff positionSound